 Oh, well.
 Tom liked Motion himself.
 He counselled his students against becoming an idiot self-deprecator.
 Learning to read your own work, learning to know good from bad…no other way.
-There were still swaths of his book he could run through, if he happened to pull it off the shelf, and still be caught up.
+There were still swaths of his book he could run through, if he happened to pull it off the shelf, and be caught up.

 Shannon.
 Why Shannon?

-Because not much in their bad marriage hadn’t in some way begun, often ended, with the persona, all that Haverton Wilmot could gain or lose for being this; all the writer’s quirks, which had been fits and starts, really, fear of scrutiny.
+Because not much in their bad marriage hadn’t in some way begun, often ended, with the persona, all that Haverton Wilmot could gain or lose for being it; all the writer’s quirks, which had been fits and starts, really, fear of scrutiny.

 He typed Shannon Wilmot.

-And then he thought, why old acquaintance?
+And then he thought, why acquaintance?

 She hadn’t wanted to see him, trade Christmas cards with him, find out if he still had the folder with her college diploma (he did), invite him to her mother’s funeral…which pretty much had to have happened…